Discover the Netherlands: Gelderland Province

 Gelderland is home to many attractions, some better known in the tourist circuit than others.
 Everyone might have heard of the spectacular Veluwe Park or the Kröller-Müller Museum, but not everyone knows about the Nederlands Openlucht Museum (Open Air Museum) in Arnhem or about the wine region of Betuwe.
 Other attractions are: Museum het Valkhof (Nijmegen), Freedom Museum (Groesbeek), Museum MORE, Afrika Museum (Nijmegen), MuZIEum, Kroondomein het Loo, De Veluwsche Steam Train.

-Gelderland has many castles and manor houses (somewhere around 20 or maybe more), each one with a lot of stories to tell, inviting to a road trip around the province.
+Gelderland is home to many castles and manor houses (somewhere around 20 or maybe more), each one with a lot of stories to tell, inviting to a road trip around the province.
 To mention only a few: Paleis het Loo, Kasteel Cannenburch, Castle Huis Bergh, Kasteel and Park Rosendael, Kasteel Doorwerth, Kasteel Hernen, Keppel, Middachten, Ruurlo Castle.

 Nature in Gelderland

-A few links where you can read more about Gelderland:
+A few links where you can read more about Gelderland province:

 Hot to get there